ykhli/mcp-light-control/README.md

 # Morse Code Light Service 💡

-This is an MCP server that allows you to control Philips Hue lights and send messages through them using Morse code.
-Now you can let Cursor or Claude Desktop control your smart lights and even transmit messages through light patterns!
+This MCP server allows you to control Philips Hue lights and send messages through them using Morse code.
+Now you can let Cursor or Claude Desktop control your smart lights and transmit messages through light patterns!

 Built with: